|Account Name||Cash Junior ISA (1st issue)|

 We will help you switch to another of our accounts or we will give you all your money back with any interest it has earned.
 We will ignore any notice period and any extra charges.

 All new customers opening a savings account will be required to sign a declaration agreeing to assign any windfall conversion benefits to the Charities Aid Foundation.
 This assignment will apply for the first 5 years of membership.
 Existing members with continuous membership prior to the effective date are not affected.
 Our Charitable Assignment Scheme leaflet provides full details.

 1. AER stands for Annual Equivalent Rate and illustrates what the interest rate would be if interest was paid and compounded once each year.
 AERs on the Monthly Income account assume interest is added to the account each month although in practice the option to have interest added in this way is not available.

-2. The gross rate is the contractual rate of interest payable before the deduction of income tax.
+2. The gross rate is the contractual rate of interest payable without tax taken off.

 If separate AER/Gross rates are not quoted, both rates are identical.

 ^Tax free means exempt from UK income and capital gains tax in the hands of the investor.